kxcdev/qdemo.jsoo-express/README.md

 - or `make coverage` to run tests with coverage report
   - note that we currently do not take stats on jsoo generated files as that would give too much false positives

+## License
+This project is licensed under the MIT license.
+See the `LICENSE` file for details.